mekind/rag-playground/docs/retrieval/search.md

 #### Initialization: `__init__(collection_name=None)`

 **Parameters:**
-- `collection_name` (str, optional): Name of Chroma collection (defaults to Config.CHROMA_COLLECTION_NAME)
+- `collection_name` (str | list[str] | None, optional): One collection name or multiple collection names.
+  - If `None`, defaults to `Config.CHROMA_COLLECTION_NAME`.
+  - If a list is provided, the instance will search across **multiple collections** and merge the results.

 **Behavior:**
 - Initializes Chroma persistent client
-- Retrieves or creates the specified collection
+- Retrieves or creates the specified collection(s)
-- Stores collection reference for search operations
+- Stores collection reference(s) for search operations

+**Embedding strategy and collections (from `docs/ingest/index.md`):**
+Indexing can create multiple Chroma collections for different embedding strategies, such as:
+- question-only embeddings
+- answer-only embeddings
+- question+answer combined embeddings

+When `collection_name` is a list, `VectorSearch` will query each collection (same query embedding) and then merge results into a single ranked list.

 #### Method: `search(query, top_k=None, threshold=None)`